Prerequisites

 Run the example code

 Based on the print order, you can see that the pipelined case is faster.
-The echo response for the pipelined case arrives first, even though the non pipelined request is sent first, since request pipelining saves a roundtrip between the client and server and allows clients to enqueue messages on the protocol request channel before the server has proceeded any requests.
-Servers then handle the requests as soon as they are ready.
+The echo response for the pipelined case arrives first, even though the non pipelined request is sent first, since request pipelining saves a roundtrip between the client and server.
 Request pipelining also simplifies the code.

 For further reading about protocol request pipelining, including how to handle protocol requests that may fail, see the FIDL API rubric.